-As an instructional designer or learning architect, it pays to keep your eye on the big picture.
+As a learning experience designer, it pays to keep your eye on the big picture.

 No one wants the headaches associated with going down the wrong path.
 Getting a birds-eye view of the situation can help.
 Here are five smart questions to ask when you first meet with a client.

 1. What is your organization’s goal?

 The work you perform for an internal or external client will have better results if you are aware of the client’s key goal and mission.
 At the highest level, you can ensure your work is aligned with their goals.
 At the most detailed level, you can choose words and images that are in sync with what they are trying to achieve.

-If your client is a business, then the question becomes, “What is your company’s business goal?”
+If your client is a business, then the question becomes,”What is your company’s business goal?”
 Many of us, however, work with nonprofits, academic and governmental organizations.
-So even though their goals may not be primarily business-oriented, these organizations also have a primary focus.
+So even though their goals may not be primarily business-oriented, these organizations also have a primary mission.
+Training interventions must align with the organization’s goal to be meaningful.

-2. What problem or issue do you want to solve with training?
+2. Will the problem or issue be solved with training?

 Many clients jump to the conclusion that training is the answer to their problems.
 Yes, this is a nice change from the days when people thought training was a waste of time.
 But the fact remains that training is not always the solution.

-The knowledge and skills instructional designers possess are transferable to many areas of endeavor.
 So when you hear what your client wants to achieve, think through whether training is the best solution.
+Consider if this is a skill that needs practice (learning activities will help) or if it’s a matter of distributing information (send an email or post on a website).
 You might want to run it through the Five Moments of Need test.

 Some other possibilities include: performance support (job aids, mobile apps, wikis, help desk); encouraging mentor relationships; discussions via social media; or a software modification if the problem is technical.